chanandrew96/SyncBetween/README.md

 1. Open the application in your browser
 2. Click "Choose image or video" and select a file
 3. Click "Generate Share Link"
+4. (Optional) Enter a passphrase and/or enable **Open once only**
-4. A shareable link and QR code will be displayed
+5. A shareable link and QR code will be displayed
-5. Open the link or scan the QR code from another device
+6. Open the link or scan the QR code from another device
-6. The receiving device will automatically download or display the file
+7. The receiving device will automatically download or display the file

 ### Sharing Text

 1. Open the application in your browser
 2. Paste or type your text in the text area
+3. (Optional) Enter a passphrase and/or enable **Open once only**
-3. Click "Generate Share Link"
+4. Click "Generate Share Link"
-4. A shareable link and QR code will be displayed
+5. A shareable link and QR code will be displayed
-5. Open the link or scan the QR code from another device
+6. Open the link or scan the QR code from another device
-6. The receiving device will prompt to copy the text to clipboard and display it
+7. The receiving device will prompt to copy the text to clipboard and display it

 ## Deployment